youssefHosni/Awesome-AI-Data-GitHub-Repos/readme.md

 # Awesome AI & Data GitHub-Repos [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 A curated list of the most essential GitHub repos that cover the AI & ML landscape.
-If you like to add or update projects, feel free to open an issue, or submit a pull request.
+If you like to add or update projects, feel free to open an issue or submit a pull request.
 Contributions are very welcome!

 [![GitHub license](https://img.shields.io/github/license/youssefHosni/Awesome-ML-GitHub-Repos.svg)](https://github.com/youssefHosni/Awesome-ML-GitHub-Repos/blob/master/LICENSE)